nde95/tic-tac-toe/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 React webapp to play Tic Tac Toe against an AI named Toby.
-Toby uses context and state hooks to readt the board and determine his best move.
+Toby uses context and state hooks to read the board and determine his best move.
 He will first prioritize winning, then blocking you from winning, and if he can't do either of those he will default to a random move.

 ## Features